Skip to main content

 Remarkably, hair follicles themselves possess a localized equivalent of the HPA axis.
 This means that even without direct systemic neural or vascular connections, hair follicles can synthesize and respond to stress hormones, including CRH and cortisol.
 This intrinsic capacity allows the hair follicle to react directly to local environmental cues and systemic hormonal signals.

 When cortisol levels are persistently high, either from systemic stress or local production, it can suppress the expression of a molecule called Growth Arrest Specific 6 (GAS6).
-GAS6 is a critical activator of cells, signaling them to enter the growth phase.
+GAS6 is a critical activator of hair follicle stem cells, signaling them to enter the growth phase.
 By inhibiting GAS6, cortisol effectively keeps these stem cells in a state of prolonged inactivity, thereby impeding hair regeneration.

 Understanding these foundational mechanisms provides a clear biological explanation for the observed link between sustained pressure and hair thinning.
 It moves beyond simple correlation, offering insights into the cellular and molecular pathways through which your body’s stress response directly influences the health and vitality of your hair.
 This initial exploration sets the stage for a deeper investigation into the broader hormonal landscape affected by chronic tension.